Roche-CSI/ama/docs/user_guide/index.md

 ### Installing AMA

-- Use any python environment management tool, we used [miniforge](https://github.com/conda-forge/miniforge) in this example, but it is not required.
-  - `conda create -n ama-env python=3.10`
-  - `conda activate ama-env`
+- In python 3.10 environment:
-  - `python -m pip install amapy`
+  - `pip install amapy`

 ### How to start using after installation